dart-lang/site-www/src/_guides/language/language-tour.md

     equivalent inside of a string literal.
 For more information, see [Strings](#strings).

+`void`
+:   A type(here, used as a return type of function).
+It can take anything as it's value, but it's value cannot be used anywhere.
+For more information, see [this article](https://medium.com/dartlang/future-void-vs-future-null-whats-the-difference-84a42d616e7d).

 `main()`
 :   The special, *required*, top-level function where app execution
     starts.
 For more information, see